emmanuelmarkjr/my-community/README.md

 # my-community

-A Powerful Social Community that combines the features of twitter(timeline and feeds), nairaland(forum to post latest gists and stories) and stackoverflow(to ask questions and profer answers to others' problems). <br/>
+A very Powerful Social Community that combines the features of twitter(timeline and feeds), nairaland(forum to post latest gists and stories) and stackoverflow(to ask questions and profer answers to others' problems). <br/>

 Developed with django(Python). <br/>